A new kind of investor: The green landowner

 The rest of the time, Oitabén is concerned with haggling with local landowners over the surrounding terrain and making arrangements to buy plots to extend the forest.
 The ever-expanding boundaries of the protected area show no signs of slowing – under the ruthless forestal development of Paco Oitabén and his devotees, Ridimoas is biting back at the concrete jungle.

-Explore posts in the same categories: Environment comment below, or link to this permanent URL from your own site.
+Environment comment below, or link to this permanent URL from your own site.